 Check your regular health insurance policy and look for any gaps in coverage.
 A supplemental health insurance plan may not be worth the extra money unless you will potentially face financial strain from healthcare costs.

 On the other hand, if you find one or more gaping holes in your coverage, supplemental health insurance may save you money in the long run.

 If you have a dangerous job or pastime, or have a family history of critical illness that could result in high care costs that wouldn’t be covered, supplemental health insurance can provide you with peace of mind.

 How to Choose the Best Supplemental Health Insurance Plan

 Common sense and a helping hand can go a long way when determining your healthcare needs.
 It can be frustrating to find the right supplemental health insurance company even though you know what your budget is and what your gaps are.

-Contact a local independent agent in the Trusted Choice network for personalized assistance with all your supplementary health insurance needs.
+Contact a local independent agent in our network for personalized assistance with all your supplementary health insurance needs.

 ©2020, Consumer Agent Portal, LLC.
 All rights reserved.